-Indicates the trigger condition of inter-UE coordination information from UE-A to UE-B. Value 0 means inter-UE coordination information is triggered by UE-A's implementation.
-Value 1 means inter-UE coordination information is triggered only when UE-A has data to be transmitted together with the inter-UE coordination information to UE-B.
+Indicates the alternative trigger condition of inter-UE coordination informatiobstriggered by a condition rather than request reception in Scheme-1 from UE-A to UE-B. Value 0 means inter-UE coordination information is triggered by UE-A's implementation.
+Value 1 means inter-UE coordination information can be triggered only when UE-A has data to be transmitted together with the inter-UE coordination information to UE-B.